jmalen00/Registracija/README.md

 # Registration Page Test

-**Version 1.0.0**

-Automation test for registration page on https://www.links.hr/hr/register
+**Version**
+1.0.0

+**Description**
-Simple automation test for the registration form as a part of recruitment process.
+Simple automation test for the registration form on https://www.links.hr/hr/register as a part of recruitment process.

+**Instructions**
+- Put Registracija.exe and chromedriver.exe in the same folder
+- Start Registracija.exe